oa-rl/AppDocumentation/notes.md

 [http://10.180.140.38:8082/k8s](http://10.180.140.38:8082/k8s)

 # SOAP-UI
-1.
+0. Buscar SOAP UI
-1. Clic in soap
+1. Clic boton SOAP
-2. Clic search WSDL file
+2. Clic "i"
 3. You can search the endpoint (ClienteNatural)
 4. Wait for the request
 5. Clic in XML